prozod/zeroshot-skill-extractor/README.md

 - Extracts years of experience using regex patterns.
 - Provides detailed skill and extraction statistics.
 - Supports processing PDF resumes.
-- Includes a Streamlit UI for uploading resumes and searching relevant jobs via RapidAPI (LinkedIn key required).
+- Includes a Streamlit UI for uploading resumes and searching relevant jobs via a webscraper (LinkedIn credentials required).

+---
+## Directories
+- `scraper/` contains the cookie retrieval and web scraping of LiknedIn Job posts using Selenium
+- `training/` contains a small dataset for natural language inference for tech skills and roles.
+- `src/` contains the base (`script.py`), it's the script you need to run and a Streamlit interface (`app.py`)
 ---

 ## Installation